Buy Now

 Our Plastic Packaging Tax FAQ guide contains everything you need to know about the UK Plastic Packaging Tax.
 If you can’t find what you’re looking for or need further advice, click here to contact the Macfarlane Packaging team.
 You can also visit our Plastic Packaging Tax landing page to learn about packaging products and services that can help you make more sustainable packaging choices.

-These FAQs were updated in February 2024, to reflect the incoming increase in the rate the Plastic Packaging Tax will be applied from 1st April 2024.
-The tax is currently applied at £210.82/tonne.
-From 1st April 2024, it will be applied at £217.85/tonne.
+These FAQs were updated in February 2024, to reflect the lastest Plastic Packaging Tax increase.
+From 1st April 2024, the tax is being applied at £217.85/tonne.

 What is the UK Plastic Packaging Tax and why is it being introduced?